SRGSSR/srganalytics-apple/docs/GETTING_STARTED.md

 - The application name is given by `CFBundleName`.
 - The application version is given by `CFBundleShortVersionString`.

-If your application has an Android equivalent, you should ensure that both the Android and iOS versions use the same application name.
+If your application has an Android equivalent, you should ensure that both the Android, iOS and tvOS versions use the same application name.

 ## Measurement information